Visit our villages to experience the taste of tradition

-This small town, listed as one of "The most beautiful hamlets in Italy" in 2018, is located in southern Trentino, on the border with Lombardy.
-It was once a town of charcoal burners, but today it is a charming village on Lake Idro, made of stone houses enriched with enchanting frescoes.
-This is where you can enjoy the rustic polenta carbonera; a must-taste of the rustic Trentino cuisine.
+This small town, which joined the list of “Italy’s most beautiful villages” in 2018, is located in southern Trentino, on the border with Lombardy.
+Once a town of charcoal burners, today it is a settlement on Lake Idro made up of stone houses decorated with stunning frescoes.
+Here, you can enjoy a hearty polenta carbonera, another unmissable recipe from Trentino’s rustic cuisine.

 A weekend of well-being in San Lorenzo in Banale